 I can’t write a post about engaging grammar lessons without mentioning grammar games.
 Games are the bomb, really.
 My students always ask for them, and I love to use them…sparingly.
 I won’t go into too much detail because when you do a search for “fun grammar activities” on Google, you’ll only get several million ideas.

-I will say the game I enjoy the most right now is my Grammar Games (a parody of the Hunger Games title) dice activity.
+The game I enjoy the most right now is my Grammar Games (a parody of the Hunger Games title) dice activity.
 It’s a unique way to get students to think critically about specific test concepts regarding phrases, clauses, punctuation, and parts of speech.
 I like to use it before final exams to help review the concepts we covered over the course of the semester.
 Another unique approach to grammar is playing Truth or Dare.
 It gets students students interacting in humorous ways while still talking about grammar meaningfully.